linickx/linickx-lifestream/trunk/readme.txt

 = What does "To Use Cron Updating you must create config.php, see FAQ or Config.Sample.php for more details" Mean? = If you want to run linickx-lifestream from cron then the plugin needs to know how to find WordPress.
 To find WordPress the plugin looks for config.php in ~/wp-content/linickx-lifestream , with the package there is an example config.sample.php.
 Rename config.sample.php to config.php and change the variable $WPDIR to where your wordpress is instlled, there are a couple of examples in there.

+= What is the Post Fail-Safe ? =
+Version 0.1.x had a frustrating double-post bug where by some feed items would not be saved in the feed DB thus be posted to WP multiple times.
+I cannot work out if this is a Bug in my plugin, wordpress, simplepie or even PHP so I cam up with this fail-safe mechanism.
+As of 0.2 Lifestream posts will be created with some meta_data in a key called `lnx_lifestream_id` if a feed ID matches this key then a new post will not be created.

+= Can the Post Fail-Safe be overridden? =
+Just like in James Bond there is a manual override where by you can force these skipped posts to be created.
+You will need to be using Cron mode and web-broswe to domain.com/wp-content/plugins/linickx-lifestream/run.php?fsoverride=1 ... remember to see what cron mode is doing enable the `Verbose` option in the dashboard.

 == Screenshots ==

 1. The Admin interface, where you set up the magic !